SuhritD/pca-prediction-pipeline/README.md

 <img width="1835" height="1298" alt="image" src="https://github.com/user-attachments/assets/200229af-9268-4467-8958-88d956b21b31" />

 Visually, this is not very informative.
 There may be ways of utilizing this image such as through graph theory, but I would be cautious of reading too much into it.
 In short, keep in mind that these components are purely a visual representation of patterns in the provided data \- nothing more, nothing less.
 ITK and other tools can also make 3D plots, which could be interesting to explore if you threshold out certain brain portions.

+## **knn\_regression.py**

+This is the step to predict the clinical scores based on KNN regression, taking the *transformed\_pca.* and *significant\_components.* files from before.

+\-\> If you found a lot of significant components for an evaluation, it probably isn't a good idea to make a model with all of them.
+The simplest way to cut down on it is discard the components with low significance.
+The current code will do this if there are more than 4 components by discarding the ones with correlations above p=0.01.
+Alternatively, you could edit the correlation threshold in lines 45 and 48 of **identify\_components.py** to have fewer components in the first place - the fewer images you use, the more components would be significantly correlated.
+I also tried backward regression, but the current code seemed to give the best predictions.

+\-\> KNN regression is a straightforward nonparametric regression.
+The only concept is the value of k, which is how tightly the regression is supposed to take each variable.
+For the minimum value of k=2, this would be like taking a large number of independent variables in a linear model - strong R^2, but not generalizable.
+A k=40 would be a pretty broad regression, which would be almost like a simple linear regression.
+Change as required.

 ## **testing\_phase.py**